Below are a few of the questions we get asked, frequently:

 Do I need a supervisor?

 A supervisor is required for the thesis, project, paperfolio and internship routes.
 It is not necessary to have a supervisor in place before applying to the graduate program.
+However, once accepted, a confirmed supervisor is required to switch from the course route to the thesis, project, paperfolio and internship routes.

 How do I find a thesis supervisor?